 Will Contraception Ruin My Fertility?

 First of all, let’s get this out of the way — birth control methods do not harm your long-term fertility.
-Some research used to suggest being on hormonal contraception for a long time increased your risk of infertility, miscarriage, and birth defects.
+Some research used to suggest being on hormonal contraception for a long time increased your risk of infertility, miscarriage, and birth defects, but this has since been debunked.

-It has long been known that the more outside the age range of 20 to 35 you are when you are trying to become pregnant, the higher your risk of infertility, miscarriage, and birth defects.
-Quite simply — the slightly higher risks are just the normal risks faced by women of that age.
-Nothing to do with contraception!
+It has long been known that the further you are from ages 20 to 35 when you try to become pregnant, the higher your risk of infertility, miscarriage, and birth defects.
+The slightly higher risks are just the normal risks faced by women of that age.
+It has nothing to do with contraception!

 Could I Be Pregnant?
 I’m on the Pill!

 It’s well documented that the pill can fail.
 If you use it perfectly — take it for a week before having unprotected sex and take it every single day — it is 99 percent effective.

 The best way of making sure your pill works effectively is to take it every day at the same time.
 The pill has been connected to slight short-term memory problems, which can lead to forgetting to take it, so make sure to make it part of your morning or evening routine.

 If you are on a combination pill, take it a week before having unprotected sex.
 If you are on the mini pill, take it for 2 to 3 days before having unprotected sex.